aidanogr/SwapCommand/README.md

 # WARNING!
 READ THIS FIRST
-This script reads all of your keyboard strokes and uses your clipboard, theres a good chancce it will be blocked by your firewall.
+This script reads all of your keyboard strokes and uses your clipboard, theres a good chance it will be blocked by your firewall.
 This program also has no GUI, so be sure to only open one instance at a time.
 One way to prevent problems here would be to just make it a startup application in windows.